 Nonverbal communication refers to your body language and facial expressions.
 Be aware of your body language.
 Nurse Choice advises keeping your arms uncrossed and making eye contact.
 Maintain a pleasant but appropriate expression to show you’re open and ready to listen.

 Written communications need to be clear.
-Write in complete sentences and only use abbreviations and jargon that are well-known and cannot be misinterpreted.
+Write in complete sentences and only use well-known abbreviations and jargon that cannot be misinterpreted.
 Keep in mind that nurse-to-nurse communications often take the form of reports, which may have patient health and legal ramifications.

 Nurse Communication Tips